TrellixVulnTeam/swahilipython_SCMU/Doc/library/zlib.rst

 .. method:: Compress.flush([mode])

-   All pending input is processed, and a bytes object containing the remaining compressed output is returned.  *mode* can be selected from the constants :const:`Z_NO_FLUSH`, :const:`Z_PARTIAL_FLUSH`, :const:`Z_SYNC_FLUSH`, :const:`Z_FULL_FLUSH`, :const:`Z_BLOCK` (zlib 1.2.3.4), or :const:`Z_FINISH`, defaulting to :const:`Z_FINISH`.
+   All pending input is processed, and a bytes object containing the remaining compressed output is returned.  *mode* can be selected kutoka the constants :const:`Z_NO_FLUSH`, :const:`Z_PARTIAL_FLUSH`, :const:`Z_SYNC_FLUSH`, :const:`Z_FULL_FLUSH`, :const:`Z_BLOCK` (zlib 1.2.3.4), or :const:`Z_FINISH`, defaulting to :const:`Z_FINISH`.
 Except :const:`Z_FINISH`, all constants